ppy/osu-wiki/news/2022-04-18-project-loved-april-2022.md

 It's been a little while since we've seen Pikobaka in the Loved section, but they're back with another great O2Jam-styled map.
 This time it's *Runway Drive*!

 Like many of Pikobaka's maps, *Runway Drive* features a healthy mix of different LN patterns to keep you on your toes.
 Whether it's light or dense streams, or the occasional mini-shield, the map provides a fun and engaging playing experience for anyone who wants to give it a shot.
-The higher star rating may seem intimidating, but the straightforward streams and low OD makes this very approachable for the map's difficulty.
+The higher star rating may seem intimidating, but the straightforward streams and low OD make the map very approachable for the its difficulty.

 *Runway Drive* is a beautiful song with a great map to accompany it.
 Make sure to cast your vote and show your support for it!